31 December 2017

 ‘From childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work’ (2 Timothy 3:15-17).

-We notice a twofold use of the Scriptures.
+We notice a twofold purpose of the Scriptures.
 Firstly the Bible tells us how to be saved.
 The Holy Scriptures 'are able to make you wise for salvation through faith which is in Christ Jesus.'
 Secondly, the Bible teaches and directs Christians along their spiritual journey.
 It is ‘profitable for doctrine, for reproof, for correction, for instruction in righteousness.’
 The person who is led by the Scriptures is described as 'complete, thoroughly equipped for every good work.'

-The Bible is a unique book; it reveals the mind of God, exposes our sinful condition, shows the way of salvation, the doom of the unrepentant and the happiness of believers.
+The Bible is a unique book; it reveals the mind of God, exposes our sinful condition, shows the way of salvation, the doom of the unrepentant and the hope of believers.
 Its precepts and promises are true, guiding and comforting the faithful.
-We ought to read it daily, attentively and prayerfully.
+We ought to read it daily, reverently, attentively and prayerfully.

 If we genuinely desire to be saved and to walk in holiness, let us endeavour to know, believe and obey the Bible; it is the voice of the Lord to us.